 - Looking over workout logs, body measurements, or photos to see your progress

-- What benefits will you receive form this pursuit?
+- What benefits will you receive from this pursuit?
 More energy?
 The ability to play with your kids?
 The confidence to do that thing you’ve always wanted to do?

 Grab a notebook and answer the following question: What are some ways you can make this journey fun as heck for yourself?

 Your Full Proof Plan For Motivation

 So here it is ladies and gents; what do you do when you get bored?
 When the work isn’t easy?
 When does it feel like nobody is paying attention or you’re not getting the results you want?

 How can you stay motivated . . . ah hmm . . . disciplined enough to keep going forward?

 STEP 1: TAP INTO YOUR EMOTIONS

 You’re going to need a notebook to answer some of the questions below.
 If you don’t have one with you go grab one.
 I’ll wait 🙂

 “. . .
 Psychologists Teresa Amabile and Steven Kramer interviewed over 600 managers and found a shocking result.
 95 percent of managers misunderstood what motivates employees.
-They thought what motivates employees was making money, getting raises and bonuses.
-In fact, after analyzing over 12,000 employee diary entries, they discovered that the number one work motivator was emotion, not financial incentive: it’s the feeling of making progress every day toward a meaningful goal.
+They thought what motivates employees was making money, getting raises, and bonuses.
+In fact, after analyzing over 12,000 employee diary entries, they discovered that the number one work motivator was emotion, not a financial incentive: it’s the feeling of making progress every day toward a meaningful goal.
 In fact, Dan Pink found that actually the exact opposite of this is true . . . ” (quoted from lifehack)

 “The larger the monetary reward, the poorer the performance—money doesn’t motivate us, at all, instead emotions do.”

 To tap into the emotional motivation you’ll need to do three things: